tomysaman/karabiner_complex_modifications/readme.md

 Q: How do I find out my keyboard device vendorID and productID?
 > A: Open Karabiner Event Viewer and go to the Device tab, you can find the info there.

+Q: Karabiner-Elements does not work on my Bluetooth keyboard?
+> A: By default Karabiner Elements is not enabled to control mouse.
+When a Bluetooth keyboard is connected to a Mac, the connection is usually considered as a combo of keyboard + mouse connection, hence it is not enabled to be controlled by KE by default.
+You can go to the Preferences -> Deveices and then tick the "modify event" checkbox for the Bluetooth keyboard/connection to enable it.

 # My rules

 ## tomy_base.json